A practical algorithm for volume estimation based on billiard trajectories and simulated annealing: Implementation and experiments

 \section{Implementation and experiments}

-In this section we discuss our implementation and setup the parameters of the algorithm.
-We perform extended experiments analyzing various aspects of our method such as practical complexity and how it is affected by the bodies used in MMC.
-Finally, we apply our software to test the quality of approximation of various methods for low order reduction of zonotopes.
+In this section we discuss our implementation.
+We perform extended experiments analysing various aspects such as the tuning of the algorithm's parameters and its practical complexity.
+Finally, we apply our software to compute the volume of high-dimensional Birkhoff polytopes, and we test the quality of approximation of various methods for low-order reduction of Z-polytopes.